close

 If you want even more ease, you can take the F3 Cyclostrade, fully marked, which connects Brussels to Leuven in just 30 kilometers.

-Leuven can also be reached from Mechelen by a beautiful (easy) bike ride of 45 kilometers along the waterways.
-The direction from Leuven to Mechelen is preferable to have a slight downhill slope throughout the route.
+Leuven is also reachable from Mechelen via a pleasant (easy) bike ride of 45 kilometers along the waterways.
+The Leuven to Mechelen direction is preferable to have a gentle downhill slope throughout the journey.
+This route is suggested by Martin's Hotel, which has an establishment in each of the cities.

-GPX TRACK OF BIKE ROUTES
+GPX TRACKS OF BIKE ROUTES

 Discover our bike trip between Brussels, Leuven and Mechelen to discover Belgium differently! 🚲